In the Nightside Eclipse: Legacy and impact

+In 2019, Ihsahn was quoted as follows regarding his perception of the album 25 years following its release: "I always look back at albums and think, 'Ah, I could have changed that', but then you go beyond that, it becomes so old that you just appreciate it for being a representation of where you were at that point.
+And this wasn’t just 25 years ago, it’s almost like another life, being basically a kid. [...]
+That whole time formed the basis of me being able to do this for 25 years.
+What a stroke of luck!
+It’s almost paradoxical to be so thankful for black metal, given the evilness of it all."

+In 2020, Nick Ruskell of Kerrang! wrote: "It would be inaccurate to say that In The Nightside Eclipse had a Nevermind effect upon its release.
+Black metal was still a staunchly underground movement, both by non-commercial intent, and simply because such extreme music doesn’t sell in such quantities.
+It also came during a truly fecund period, where essential albums like Mayhem’s De Mysteriis Dom Sathanas, Immortal’s Pure Holocaust and Darkthrone’s Under A Funeral Moon would all emerge in a relatively short time.
+But as time has gone on, it has retained an authority that remains ahead of the pack even now.
+And always will do."
+In 2021, the album was elected by Metal Hammer as the best symphonic metal album of all time.

 Reissues

 In 1999, the album was remastered and reissued, with two cover songs as bonus tracks: "A Fine Day to Die" by Bathory, and "Gypsy" by Mercyful Fate.
 For the reissue, the opening tracks "Intro" and "Into the Infinity of Thoughts" were combined, whilst the album was packaged in a paper slipcase covering the traditional jewel case, with both featuring the same artwork.
 A second reissue followed in 2004, which included videos of live performances from 1997.
 In 2014, in celebration of the album's 20th anniversary, the band reissued a remastered deluxe version of the album.
-It also featured the bonus tracks from the 'As the Shadows Rise' 1994 EP, as well as a previously unreleased alternative mix of the album and pre-production rehearsal tracks from 1993.
+It also featured the bonus tracks from the As the Shadows Rise 1994 EP, as well as a previously unreleased alternative mix of the album and pre-production rehearsal tracks from 1993.
 The album was remastered by Jens Bogren at Fascination Street Studios in 2014.